rtrounday/note-eval-client/README.md

 # RealEstateProject

 End Goal: A Web Application to track market performance of Real Estate properties through uploading loan notes in the form of Excel sheets.
 Queries APIs such as Zillow and Trulia through a Python script to receive real time data.
 Uses Firebase for backend support through creating a full User Account System, User Storage, and Metadata Archive Database.
+Amazon S3 hosts the static web documents as a fail-over.
+An Amazon EC2 instance running Tomcat will host the app.

 ## Local Build
-To build locally, navigate to the "site" directory run
+To build locally, navigate to the "site" directory and run
 ```
 mvn clean package
 ```